surajx/proof-assistant/README.md

   * Provide a legend to display short-keys for printing logical connectives (#15)
   * Have a dedicated top-level page explaining how-to used the site (#11).
-* **Remove Login Wall**: The landing page is a login page.
-I think this discourages first time visitors from trying out the platform.
+* **Remove Login Wall**: I think needing to login discourages first time visitors from trying out the platform.
 Maybe there should be a landing page that just jumps right into the proof writing page.

 ## Software Stack
 * Javascript